jbemmel/srl-frr-agent/README.md

 ## The benefits of numbered BGP unnumbered

-In the current 21.11.2 version, this agent configures a static IPv6 address on each interface in addition to the auto-assigned one.
+In the current 21.11.2 version, this agent configures a static IPv6 address on each interface in addition to the auto-assigned link-local one.
 While this may seem redundant and "inefficient", consider the following:

 ```
 leaf2$ ping6 2001::1:1:0:1 -I 2001::1:1:0:2